front-end-foundations/session1/readme.md

 Some of the earlier CSS 3 specifications include provisions for visual effects such as rounded corners, drop shadows and gradients.
 A useful page that allows you to become familiar with these enhancements is http://css3generator.com/.

-Add a drop shadow to the CSS for the info div.
-(See https://developer.mozilla.org/en/CSS/-moz-box-shadow for specifications)
+Add rounded corners to the info div.
+(See https://developer.mozilla.org/en/CSS/border-radius for specifications.)

 ```css
 aside {